Process of Investment Casting

 - Measure the new part using advanced tools to make sure the new part is an exact duplication of the original casting.

 Many high strength and corrosion resistant materials can be used in investment casting, including:

 - Cobalt base alloys

 - Brass alloys

-Visit our investment casting benefits page to learn more about the benefits of investment casting.
+Visit our investment casting vs sand casting page to learn more about the benefits of investment casting.